sadsfae/ansible-elk/README.md

 ansible-playbook -i hosts install/elk.yml
 ```
    - (see playbook messages)
-   - Navigate to the ELK at http://host-01:80
+   - Navigate to the ELK at http://host-01:80 (default, nginx) or http://host-01/kibana (apache)
    - Default login is:
       - username: ```admin```
       - password: ```admin```